shalvah/burns/README.md

   }
 })
 ```

-You'll also need to run `npm install pusher` to pull in the Pusher Node SDK.
+> ⚠To use the `pusher` broadcaster, you need to install the Pusher Node.js SDK: `npm install pusher`

 Then register the `orderStatusUpdated` using the "advanced" configuration format: